Before you contact us, please note

-- Miss Loi does NOT offer any trial lesson.
+- The Temple does not offer any trial lesson.

 Thanks for your understanding and hear from all of you soon!